Sorrel–Weed House

-The Sorrel–Weed House, or the Francis Sorrel House, is a historic landmark and Savannah Museum located at 6 West Harris Street in Savannah, Georgia.
+The Old Sorrel–Weed House Museum, or the Francis Sorrel House, is a historic landmark in Savannah, Georgia located at 6 West Harris Street in Savannah, Georgia.
 It represents one of the finest examples of Greek Revival and Regency architecture in Savannah and was one of the first two homes in the State of Georgia to be made a State Landmark in 1954.
-At 16,000 square feet, it is also one of the largest houses in the city.
+At 10,000 square feet, it is also one of the largest houses in the city.
 The Sorrel–Weed House was first opened to the public in January 1940 by the Society for the Preservation of Savannah Landmarks.
 It was the society's first exhibit and was called "The Society for the Preservation of Savannah Landmarks Presents a loan Exhibit of Furniture and Fine Arts 18th and 19th Centuries at the Sorrel-Weed House on Madison Square: Jan-April 1940."
 This society later became the Historic Savannah Foundation.
-The Sorrel–Weed House was opened again to the public in 2005 and conducts Historic Savannah Tours during the day and Savannah Ghost Tours inside the house every evening.
-These tours are conducted by the Sorrel–Weed House Museum.
-It is located at the corner of Bull Street and Harris Street.
+The Sorrel–Weed House was opened again to the public in 2005 and conducts Historical & Architectural Tours during the day and Historical Ghost Tours inside the house every evening.
+These tours are conducted by the Old Sorrel–Weed House Museum.

-The Sorrel–Weed House was the boyhood home of Brigadier General Moxley Sorrel, who fought for the Confederate States of America during the Civil War.
+The Old Sorrel–Weed House Museum was the boyhood home of Brigadier General Moxley Sorrel, who fought for the Confederate States of America during the Civil War.
 He served under General James Longstreet, and after the War wrote "Recollections of a Confederate Staff Officer", considered to be one of the top postwar accounts written.
 General Robert E. Lee visited the home in late 1861 and early 1862.
 He and Francis Sorrel had been friends since the early 1830s.
 Lee also visited the Sorrel family in April 1870, shortly before his death.